NielEche/voices/README.md

-### i made the voices  clickable and made the individual page for the voices
+### i made the voices  clickable and made the individual page for the voices called voice.html

 ### also added a support link to the dot dropdown menu in the supportvoices page